piggypiggyyoinkyoink/instant-messenger/README.txt

 /leave <groupname> :
 Leave group <groupname>.
 If you are not a member of the group a suitable message is displayed.
-Note: if this command is entered while in the group chat for this group, your chat mode is reset.
+If this command is entered while in the group chat for this group, your chat mode is reset (so you can no longer message the group you just left).
+If you are not a member of <groupname>, a suitable message is displayed.

 /listfiles :
 List all files (and their size in bytes) in the folder located at the directory in the SERVER_SHARED_FILES environment variable.
 This environment variable can be read from the Windows User Environment Variables or from a .env file in the same directory as server.py.